 - Meet health care professionals who want to refer to skilled local teachers

-- Learn approaches for working effectively with people with persistent pain in group settings and one-to-ones
+- Learn a methodical approach for working effectively with people with persistent pain

-- Learn inquiry-based course design that will help you tailor classes to specific needs
+- Learn to tailor classes to specific needs

 - Eligible graduates are listed on our teacher register (subject to completing assignments), receive 12 months free membership to Yoga for Pain Care Australia, and can progress to advanced training.